How to Get a Japanese Phone Number | Online Contracts and More!

 1. How to apply for a phone number online

 There are plenty of companies that provide Japanese phone numbers, but we recommend Sakura Mobile.
-They are a provider that has airport pickup and English customer support.
-This way when you arrive at the airport you can have a Japanese phone number almost immediately after picking up your luggage.
+They offer airport pickup and English customer support.
+This way, when you arrive at the airport, you can have a Japanese phone number almost immediately after picking up your luggage.

 Most companies can also ship to anywhere in Japan within a few days, so if you’ve already arrived, don’t worry.

-Ordering online for most companies is simple and easy, just fill out and turn in the online application.
-Input a credit or debit card, a place that the company can ship the SIM card which will provide your Japanese phone number, your name, and you’re basically done!
-Sometimes they will require a picture of some identification.
+For most companies, ordering online is simple and easy.
+Just fill out and turn in the online application.
+Input a credit or debit card, a place where the company can ship the Japanese phone number SIM card, and your name, and you’re basically done!
+Sometimes, they will require a picture of some identification.

 ↑ Go back to the table of contents